viebel/blog.klipse.tech/_posts/2016-10-16-klipse-is-fast.md

 But it was not necessary - as most of the code required is already bundled into KLIPSE.

-From today, KLIPSE loads only the necessary code from external urls and our articles about `clojure.spec` and `clojure.math.combinatorics` load in a descent time (under 10 seconds on my machine).
+From today, KLIPSE loads only the necessary code from external urls and our articles about `clojure.spec` and `clojure.math.combinatorics` load in a decent time (under 10 seconds on my machine).

 - [Custom defn macros with clojure.spec]({% post_url 2016-10-07-defn-args %})
 - [Solving a not-so-easy riddle with clojure.math.combinatorics]({* post_url 2016-09-16-combinatorics-riddle %})